top of page

 Morris Hills High School - Rockaway Township, NJ

-Isha is a junior who is passionate about understanding and advocating for adolescent mental health.
+Isha is a senior who is passionate about understanding and advocating for adolescent mental health.
 Growing up, she noticed a lack of awareness around mental health, and hopes to change this by continuing to provide resources and research to her community.
 She has a strong interest in the effects of technology on adolescent mental health, and hopes to learn more about how to promote digital wellbeing to high school students.
-Also, she takes part in leading the Indian Cultural Club and the Red Cross New Jersey Youth Council.
+Also, she takes part in leading the Northern New Jersey sector of the Red Cross New Jersey Youth Council.
 She also enjoys drawing, baking and going on walks.
 She is very excited to be a part of the RISE team and learn more about how she can positively impact adolescent mental health.
 In the future, she hopes to pursue a career in technology and psychology.

 IMG_8964 - Isha Bhatia.HEIC